-The Prime Minster and Cabinet office at Alice Springs approached NADA to create a design for their new building, by working with an artist from the region.
+(NADA) were engaged by Prime Minster and Cabinet to create a design for their new building in Alice Springs with the brief to work with an artist from that region.

-“The old people used to go out bush and drink water out of the waterhole.
+The painting is about waterholes - Kwatja.
+The old people used to go out bush and drink water out of waterhole.
 That water is at Jay Creek.
 The lines indicate the direction the water moves between waterholes, and the circles are the waterholes.
-People need to know where the water is on their country.”
+People need to know where the water is on their Country.

 The story comes from the western Arrernte, as the waterholes Marjorie has painted pertain to that country

 Marjorie was born in Alice Springs.
 Her mother was from Hermannsburg from the Driffen family.
 Her father was a Siddick, a Central Australian Afghan family.
 Marjorie married Brian Williams, a member of the Hermannsburg Williams family.
 He grew unwell and so the couple moved into Alice Springs so he could access medical support.
 He passed away in 2005, and Marjorie remained in Alice Springs.